martinohanlon/PhilbinSS/README.rst

     # output is the result of and2
     output = a2.output

-    # both switches is off, the output is off
+    # both inputs are off, the output is off
     p1.off()
     p2.off()
     print(output)

-    # either switches is on, the output is on
+    # either input is on, the output is on
     p1.off()
     p2.on()
     print(output)